Best AEW Matches of 2022 (PPV Edition)

 House of Black v Death Triangle

-In some ways above and in some ways below the Hardys v Young Bucks dream match is the much-awaited House of Black v Death Triangle trios match.
+In some ways above and in some ways below the Hardys and Bucks dream match is the much-awaited House of Black v Death Triangle trios match.
 With Rey Fenix now healed from injury, all pieces of the big crescendo to this rivalry are now in place.
-Malakai Black and Rey Fenix reaching a stalemate after trying to out-quick and out-kick each other come off a somewhat tender moment; Buddy Matthews and Penta Oscuro’s diving meta-game never gets old; and now the two biggest men in the match, Brody King and Pac, land the bigger bombs and still ride the match’s flow state.
+Malakai Black and Rey Fenix reaching a stalemate after trying to out-quick and out-kick each other come off a somewhat tender moment.
+Buddy Matthews and Penta Oscuro’s diving meta-game never gets old.
+Brody King and Pac land the bigger bombs and still ride the match’s flow state.

 Matches like these can be criticized for going full-speed and having too much going on, but such criticisms (though applicable) don’t seem as relevant when all wrestlers involved are in the zone and create a match that is alive and keeps everyone guessing until the final moment.
 In this case, after months of will-she-won’t she, Julia Hart finally comes out of the darkness to spit the corruptive mist into Pac’s eyes and joins the House of Black.